Mythic-Projects/Titanium/README.md

-[Paper-0022] Further improve server tick loop by Aikar [Paper-0044] Use UserCache for player heads [Paper-0072] Fix Furnace cook time bug when lagging by Aikar [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar
+[Paper-0022] Further improve server tick loop by Aikar [Paper-0044] Use UserCache for player heads [Paper-0072] Fix Furnace cook time bug when lagging by Aikar [Paper-0072] Only process BlockPhysicsEvent if a plugin has a listener by Aikar [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar